5 Must-Know Answers to Common Cooking Questions

 Why do onions make you cry?

 This flavorful vegetable has the tendency to induce tears.
-This is because onions contain a tiny enzyme cavities in every cell, and when broken open it releases its contents.
+This is because onions contain tiny enzyme cavities in every cell, and when broken open, they release their contents.
 This leads to a chemical reaction which irritates the lacrimal glands in your eyes, which triggers tears.
 To avoid this, try chilling your onions for 30 minutes before preparation, and keeping the root end when chopping it.

 Sometimes cooking dinner after a long day sounds awful.
 Frozen meals are quick and easy, but you may want to think again before grabbing a frozen lasagna.
 Check the ingredient list to see what is in your food.
 MSG, hydrogenated oils, and fake dyes are common in frozen meals.
 Sodium is also a dangerous threat in frozen meals.
 Excess sodium in the diet over time can contribute to the risk of heart disease, and high blood pressure, amongst other conditions.